 Park passes for expropriated landowners

 Parks Canada has a special access pass for people whose lands were expropriated during the creation of national parks or national historic sites and their descendants.
 This pass allows holders to enter for free to visit places of personal or family significance.
 Kejimkujik National Park and National Historic Site has landowners whose lands were expropriated during the 1960s.
-The pass is being introduced for Kejimkujik in the spring of 2014.
+The pass was introduced for Kejimkujik in the spring of 2014.

 Property owners whose lands were expropriated during the creation of Kejimkujik National Park, their children, grandchildren and spouses will be able to obtain a pass so that they can revisit the places that are dear to them, which are, today, within the park.